-For the academic year 2017-2018 up to ten LLM, Human Rights Scholarships are available at the Global Justice Academy.
-These scholarships cover the full tuition fees and expenses for citizens of Sub-Saharan Africa.
+For the academic year 2017-2018 up to ten LLM, Human Rights The studentships are available at the Global Justice Academy. these endowments cover the full tuition fees and expenses for citizens of Sub-Saharan Africa.

 The Global Justice Academy is an interdisciplinary network that supports research, teaching and knowledge exchange on global justice issues.
 It seeks to build on, consolidate and expand the work of existing centres and collaborations at the University of Edinburgh.

 University accepts all of the English language qualifications for entry to the University, including IELTS qualifications from any IELTS test centre.

 Course Level: The studentships are available for pursuing the postgraduate programme.